 The advancements in technology have allowed more and more people to undergo laser eye surgery to treat myopia (nearsightedness), hyperopia (farsightedness) or astigmatism.
 While patients expect to get the clear vision they were promised, many procedures do not go as planned as the result of error or malpractice by the eye doctor.
 Individuals can be left with permanent eye injury, including blindness.
 We handle personal injury and medical malpractice cases stemming from all types of laser eye procedures, including LASIK and other refractive eye surgeries like LASEK and PRK.

 Whether it occurred in a car accident, during a children’s soccer game or other situation, our firm can handle all types of eye injuries and optical malpractice that happen as the result of someone else’s negligence.
 We can get to the root of the eye injury and determine who is responsible for the losses you and your family have suffered.

 Contact a Connecticut Eye Malpractice Attorney Today

 To discuss your specific eye malpractice and optical injury concerns with an experienced lawyer at Koskoff Koskoff & Bieder PC, please contact our law firm.
 The initial consultation is free of cost and obligation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our personal injury medical malpractice lawyers represent clients throughout the state.
+Our personal injury medical malpractice lawyers represent clients throughout the state.